Buy 2021 Rodeo Tickets!

 To maintain the customary ten rodeo schedule, the Pro Rodeo Series is planning to run beyond the traditional closing weekend in mid-August and extend the season two weeks to August 27 and 28.
 “We think that this year we’ll have cowboys, cowgirls, and fans right up to Labor Day” Romick added.

-Part of the planning for the upcoming rodeo season is the exploring a change to electronic ticketing.
+Part of the planning for the upcoming rodeo season includes exploring a change to electronic ticketing.
 Information concerning the ticketing, sponsorship and other details will be forthcoming as the Committee continues to work with City and County officials.
 The rodeo’s website is steamboatprorodeo.com.

 The Steamboat Springs Pro Rodeo Series is sanctioned by the PRCA and features bareback, saddle bronc and bull riding along with steer wrestling, team roping, tie down roping and barrel racing.
 At this time, it is unknown whether Covid regulations will allow the popular ram scramble and calf scramble events for the kids.